 Costs directly and economically related to taxexempt participations (eg, impairments or interest expenses on a loan financing an exempt participation) are only deductible to the extent that the expenses exceed the exempt income.
 Any deductible expenses on an exempt participation are subject to "recapture" upon a sale of the participation, up to the historical acquisition cost.

 6.3 Taxation on Dividends From Foreign Subsidiaries

-Dividends received by a Luxembourg tax resident are subject to CIT and MBT, unless the participation exemption applies.
+Dividends received by a Luxembourg tax resident are subject to CIT and MBT, unless the participation exemption applies (see 2.3 Other Special Incentives).